hubua/Samples/Docker.md

 docker rmi -f $(docker images -q)
 ```

+* view logs
+`docker logs {container_id}`

 ## Docker Compose
 * Overview of Docker Compose https://docs.docker.com/compose/overview/
-Compose is a tool for defining and running multi-container Docker applications.
+(Compose is a tool for defining and running multi-container Docker applications.
 With Compose, you use a YAML file to configure your application’s services.
-Then, with a single command, you create and start all the services from your configuration.
+Then, with a single command, you create and start all the services from your configuration.)

 * docker-compose creates a private network between services described in docker-compose.yml and assings hostnames equal to service names
 ```